Latest Gear Live Videos

 Bleeding Edge TV 242: Voltaic Systems solar backpacks and bags

 Outback hikers and urban explorers alike are often faced with a common problem: how to grab some juice on the go for power-hungry devices.
 These new backpacks and soon to be briefcases offer a potential solution by pairing next generation solar cells with a battery to enable on the go charging.
-While the charging might be slow (all day to charge a laptop) it’s certainly a great option in the face of an otherwise completely drained or laptop.
+While the charging might be slow (all day to charge a laptop) it’s certainly a great option in the face of an otherwise completely drained cell phone or laptop.

 Advertisement